vihara-ambegoda/Real-Time-Triage-Monitoring-System/README.md

 | SIM800L | GSM Module |
 | LCD Display | OLED for output display |

-> Note: NIBP sensor was planned but couldn't be procured due to the pandemic.
+> Note: NIBP sensor was planned to be used for measuring blood pressure, but couldn't be procured due to the pandemic.

 ### Pin Configurations
 - ECG (AD8232) → A0, D5, D6